opendatahub-io/data-science-pipelines-operator/tests/README.md

 ## Customizing test behavior

-Without changes, the test image will run `$HOME/peak/installandtest.sh` which handles setting up the opendatahub-operator and then creating the KfDef found in `tests/setup/kfctl_openshift.yaml`.
-If you want to modify your test run, you might want to change those files to get the behavior that you're looking for.
+Without changes, the test image will run `$HOME/peak/installandtest.sh` which handles setting up the opendatahub-operator and then creating the `DataScienceCluster` found in `tests/setup/datasciencecluster_openshift.yaml`.
+If you want to modify your test run, you might want to [change those files](../README.md#using-a-development-image) to get the behavior that you're looking for.
 After you make changes, you will need to rebuild the test image with `make build`.

 If you'd like to run the tests against an instance that already has Open Data Hub installed, you set `SKIP_INSTALL=true` and that will cause the test run to skip the installation process and will only run the tests.  example: `make run SKIP_INSTALL=true`

-If you'd like to run the tests against an instance that already has a KfDef created, you set `SKIP_KFDEF_INSTALL=true` and that will cause the test run to skip the step of creating the default KfDef.  example: `make run SKIP_KFDEF_INSTALL=true`
+If you'd like to run the tests against an instance that already has a `DataScienceCluster` created, you set `SKIP_DATASCIENCECLUSTER_INSTALL=true` and that will cause the test run to skip the step of creating the default `DataScienceCluster`.  example: `make run SKIP_DATASCIENCECLUSTER_INSTALL=true`

 If you'd like to run a single test instead of all tests, you can set the TESTS_REGEX variable `TESTS_REGEX=<name of the test to run>`.
 That will